Progressive Fusion for Multimodal Integration: Introduction

 \section{Introduction}

 Traditionally, research in machine learning has focused on different sensory modalities in isolation, but it is well recognized that human perception relies on the integration of information from multiple sensory modalities.
 Multimodal fusion research aims to fill this gap by integrating different unimodal representations into a unified common representation \citep{turchet2018internet,baltruvsaitis2018multimodal}.
 Typically, fusion techniques fall into two categories, \emph{early fusion} and \emph{late fusion}, depending on where the information from each modality is integrated in the feature pipeline \citep{varshney1997distributed, ramachandram2017deep}.
 While theoretically early fusion models tend to be more expressive, in practice they are more commonly used for homogeneous or similar modalities \citep{ramachandram2017deep}.
 On the other hand late fusion models are more effective in combining diverse modalities.
 This has generally been attributed to the challenges like feature shifts, cross-modal distributional changes, difference in dimensionality, etc. when dealing with heterogeneities across diverse modalities such as text and image \citep{mogadala2021trends, yan2021deep}.

-In this work, we aim to bridge this divide by using backward connections which connect the late fused representation ( \`{a} la late fusion) to unimodal feature generators and hence provide multimodal information at early layers ( \`{a} la early fusion).
+In this work, we aim to bridge this divide by using backward connections which connect the late fused representation ( \`{a} la late fusion) to unimodal feature generators, thus providing cross-modal information to the early layers ( \`{a} la early fusion).
 This creates a model that learns to progressively refine the fused multimodal representations.

 We show that our proposed technique called progressive-fusion (Pro-Fusion) results in improvements of different multimodal fusion architectures including recent \emph{state of the art models} such as MAGXLNET \citep{rahman2020integrating}, MIM \citep{han2021improving} and MFAS \citep{perez2019mfas}.
 Our experiments show that training with the Pro-Fusion design results in more accurate and robust models compared to the initial state of the art architectures.